 Colors, textures, and natural elements are essential when decorating the interior.
 Softer color palettes can have a calming effect, drawing people into spaces, and making them feel comfortable.
 Tactility also is important to ensure it has the right feel for everyone.

 Less space doesn’t mean people have to give up what they want in their workplace.
 With Bread Financial, we were able to optimize their campus footprint to achieve their goals and provide a better experience for staff.

 “We know people are showing reluctance with coming back into the office.
 So now, you really need to ramp up the workplace experience, even if you are downsizing.
 It doesn’t have to be more space, but it does have to be better space.” – Albert De Plazaola

-Read more about Bread Financial's reimagined workplace:
+Read more about Bread Financial's inclusive workplace: